-- Americas provides technology solutions for screening, verifications, safety, and compliance related to human capital in the United States, Canada, and Latin America markets; and - International provides technology solutions for screening, verifications, safety, and compliance related to human capital outside of the Americas
+- Americas provides technology solutions for screening, verifications, safety, and compliance in the United States, Canada, and Latin America markets; and - International provides technology solutions for screening, verifications, safety, and compliance outside of the Americas.

 Accordingly, prior period results have been recast to conform to the current presentation of segments.
 These changes do not impact the Company's consolidated results.